How to Spend 48 Hours in Marseille: The Perfect Itinerary

 You will arrive around a 7-minute walk away from the port.
 For directions from the bus stop to Cassis Harbour, click here

-Note: To purchase bus tickets in Marseille, ticket machines are placed by the bus stop.
+Note: If you want to purchase bus tickets in Marseille, you can find ticket machines right by the bus stop.
 If, for any reason, there isn’t a ticket machine, then you will be able to purchase your ticket on board.
-However, they prefer a pre-bought ticket.
-Make sure you validate this ticket on the bus

 Visting the Calanques National Park